Vaccine Info

 The cAD3-Marburg vaccine candidate is being developed by the National Institute of Allergy and Infectious Diseases (NIAID), part of the U.S. National Institutes of Health (NIH).
 This vaccine uses a modified chimpanzee adenovirus, cAD3. cAD3 is not replicable, nor can it infect cells.
 Instead, it displays a glycoprotein found on the Marburg Virus (MARV) surface to induce immune responses against the virus.

-The peer-review journal The Lancet published a study on January 28, 2023, that concluded this first-in-human clinical trial of the cAd3-Marburg vaccine showed the agent is safe and immunogenic, with a safety profile similar to previously tested cAd3-vectored filovirus vaccines.
+The peer-reviewed journal The Lancet published a study on January 28, 2023, that concluded this first-in-human clinical trial of the cAd3-Marburg vaccine showed the agent is safe and immunogenic, with a safety profile similar to previously tested cAd3-vectored filovirus vaccines.
 In addition, 95% of participants produced a glycoprotein-specific antibody response four weeks after a single vaccination, which remained in 70% at 48 weeks.
 RV 507 was a Phase I, open-label study that was a dose escalation of VRC-MARADC087-00-VP, a cAd3 vector vaccine, which encodes wild-type glycoprotein from Marburgvirus.
+It has demonstrated rapid immunity within one week in non-human primates and safety and immunogenicity in humans in Phase 1 trials.

-The Maryland-based NIAID conducts and supports research at the NIH, throughout the United States, and worldwide to study the causes of infectious and immune-mediated diseases and to develop better means of preventing, diagnosing, and treating these illnesses.
+The Maryland-based NIAID conducts and supports research at the NIH, throughout the United States, and worldwide to study the causes of infectious and immune-mediated diseases and develop better means of preventing, diagnosing, and treating them.
 Other NIAID-related materials are available on the NIAID website.

 cAD3-Marburg Indication